Women’s Estrogen–Progestin Lipid-Lowering Hormone Atherosclerosis Regression Trial - WELL-HART

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging

 Keywords: Progestins, Coronary Artery Disease, Medroxyprogesterone Acetate, Atherosclerosis, Follow-Up Studies, Estradiol, Carotid Intima-Media Thickness, Cholesterol, LDL, Constriction, Pathologic, Estrogen Replacement Therapy, Uterus, Menopause, Coronary Angiography, Confidence Intervals, Triglycerides, Diabetes Mellitus